Montenegro road trip: A journey into history and nature

 Rental car or own vehicle for a Montenegro road trip?

 Consider whether you want to rent a car or whether you will come with your own vehicle.
 Rental cars offer flexibility and often come with insurance.
 If you are traveling with your own vehicle, make sure it is in good condition and check the insurance conditions for international travel.
 If you travel with your own car, you need more time.
 You also have to pay tolls in several countries to get there.
 Because the journey takes you either through the whole of Serbia or through Croatia, Slovenia and Austria.
-We entered Serbia with our own car and then went along the coastal route Croatia drove back to Germany.
+We entered Serbia with our own car and then went along the coastal route through Croatia and drove back to Germany.

-documents and insurance
+Documents and insurance

 Make sure you have all the required documents, including a valid driver's license, passport and, if applicable, an international driver's license.
 Also, check your insurance policies, both auto and travel, to be covered in the event of an accident, theft, or medical emergencies.